 • Muni would be forced to cut 50% of all bus and Metro lines, including eliminating entire neighborhood routes, ending regular service at 9pm (with only bare-bones late-night service), and removing San Francisco's iconic historic cable cars and trolleys.

 • AC Transit would be forced to cut up to 37% of its service which would also mean entire routes eliminated and worse service on the remaining routes.
-This would bring transit service down to half of pre-pandemic levels
+This would bring transit service down to half of pre-pandemic levels.

 • Caltrain would be forced to run service only once an hour, provide no weekend service, eliminate weekday service after 9pm, and close 10 stations.